tomasss888/RestfulMovies/README.md

 * Karolina Glodenytė

 ## Installation
 To run our project, first you need to open it with Visual Studio.
-Second step would be to the project as IIS Express, by doing that RESTful web service will open.
+Second step would be to run the project as IIS Express, by doing that RESTful web service will open in your browser.

 ## Tech/framework used
 * **Language**: C#
-* **IDE(ntegrated development environment)**: Visual Studio
+* **IDE(integrated development environment)**: Visual Studio
 * **Framework**: ASP.NET Core
 * **DBMS(database management system)**: Microsoft Azure

 ## Database used
 The database of our project consists of 3 database tables
-**Movie**():
+**Movie**:
 ```
 CREATE TABLE Movie
 (